 The mere mention of this affliction sparks reaction ranging from disgust to annoyance.
 For many of us diarrhea is a simple nuisance.
 However, in much of the developing world, the disease’s impact is devastating.
 Diarrhea is one of the world’s most common illnesses, and the second leading cause of death globally among children ages five and under.
 Only pneumonia kills more.

 Human Resources has immense power to affect an organization’s bottom line as well as its culture, but it gets a bad rap.
 In The Way of the HR Warrior Monica Frede and Keri Ohlrich aim to inspire an HR revolution.

 The Way of the HR Warrior is a guide for HR professionals who really care to demonstrate the true power of the HR department to influence business strategy and the bottom line, especially in the changing landscape of business with a multi-generational and global workforce, the gig economy, the knowledge economy, the rise of conscious consumerism, and incr... keep reading

 Is your business ready to win in the digital future―or destined to be disrupted?

 Ambitious digital-driven startups are now creating and cornering new markets in every sector.
 And yet, most legacy businesses continue to operate by old playbooks.
 Most are not keeping pace with the changes in their industry, let alone leading the way―what is yours doing?

-The Digital Matrix will help you understand the three types of players that are shaping the new business landscape; the three phases of transformation that every firm will en... keep reading
+The Digital Matrix will help you understand the three types of players that are shaping the new business landscape; the three phases of transformation that every firm will encounter on its journey to bu... keep reading